Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2022 shows Maryland - Fletcher - Minmi SA2 had a median income of $53,207 and an average income of $62,737 among taxpayers.
+AreaSearch's latest postcode level ATO data released for financial year 2022 shows Maryland - Fletcher - Minmi SA2 had a median income among taxpayers of $53,207 and an average of $62,737.
 This is slightly below the national average.
-In comparison, Rest of NSW had a median income of $49,459 and an average income of $62,998.
-Based on Wage Price Index growth of 12.61% since financial year 2022, estimated incomes for September 2025 would be approximately $59,916 (median) and $70,648 (average).
-According to Census 2021 income data, Maryland - Fletcher - Minmi's household, family, and personal incomes are around the 69th percentile nationally.
-Income analysis reveals that 38.5% of individuals in this area earn between $1,500 and $2,999 annually, reflecting patterns seen at regional levels where 29.9% fall within this earnings band.
+The Rest of NSW has a median income of $49,459 and an average of $62,998.
+Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Maryland - Fletcher - Minmi are approximately $59,916 (median) and $70,648 (average) as of September 2025.
+Census 2021 income data indicates that incomes in Maryland - Fletcher - Minmi cluster around the 69th percentile nationally.
+Income analysis reveals that 38.5% of individuals earn between $1,500 and $2,999, reflecting regional patterns where 29.9% fall within this range.
 High housing costs consume 16.0% of income, but strong earnings place disposable income at the 76th percentile nationally.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income